Methodism: Salvation

 This is reflected in the Articles of Religion of the Free Methodist Church (emphasis added in italics), which uses the wording of John Wesley:

 Justified persons, while they do not outwardly commit sin, are nevertheless conscious of sin still remaining in the heart.
 They feel a natural tendency to evil, a proneness to depart from God, and cleave to the things of earth.
 Those that are sanctified wholly are saved from all inward sin-from evil thoughts and evil tempers.
 No wrong temper, none contrary to love remains in the soul.
 All their thoughts, words, and actions are governed by pure love.
 Entire sanctification takes place subsequently to justification, and is the work of God wrought instantaneously upon the consecrated, believing soul.
 After a soul is cleansed from all sin, it is then fully prepared to grow in grace" (Discipline, "Articles of Religion", ch. i, § 1, p.
 23).

-Methodists also believe in the second work of grace – Christian perfection, also known as entire sanctification, which removes original sin, makes the believer holy and empowers them with power to wholly serve God.
+Wesleyan Methodists also believe in the second work of grace – Christian perfection, also known as entire sanctification, which removes original sin, makes the believer holy and empowers them with power to wholly serve God.
 John Wesley explained, "entire sanctification, or Christian perfection, is neither more nor less than pure love; love expelling sin, and governing both the heart and life of a child of God.
 The Refiner's fire purges out all that is contrary to love."
+Methodist systematic theologian Daniel Steele noted "the possibility of instant and entire purification in this life" as a distinctive of the Methodist faith.

-Methodist churches teach that apostasy can occur through a loss of faith or through sinning.
+Wesleyan Methodist churches teach that apostasy can occur through a loss of faith or through sinning.
 If a person backslides but later decides to return to God, he or she must repent for sins and be entirely sanctified again (the Wesleyan-Arminian doctrine of conditional security).